jtlandis/ggside/README.md

 the development branches.
 The current CRAN version of `ggside` is v0.1.2.

--   There are no none issues yet.
+-   There are no known issues yet.